-- Covid research publications -We partnered with Public Health Scotland to add GCU Covid related research to their COVID-19 Research Repository.
-The repository brings COVID-19 research on a single, shared platform in order to promote Scottish - Highlighting research related to UN SDGs - ResearchOnline now displays based on the content of the output and staff can also add them manually when creating their output records in Pure.
-This will allow us to showcase GCU's continuing commitment to the SDGs.
+- Covid research publications We partnered with Public Health Scotland to add GCU Covid related research to their COVID-19 Research Repository.
+The repository brings together and provides access to Scottish COVID-19 research on a single, shared platform in order to promote Scottish research to an international audience. - Highlighting research related to UN SDGs ResearchOnline now displays research content in Pure associated with Sustainable Development Goals (SDGs).
+The SDGs are automatically populated based on the content of the output and staff can also add them manually when creating their output records in Pure.
+This will allow us to showcase GCU's continuing commitment to the SDGs. - Publisher agreements Journal collection spend is shifting from subscription towards open access.
+This is reflected in the increase in the number of read and publish agreements this year with academic publishers, which gave GCU authors the opportunity to publish articles open access with no cost in over 5,000 eligible journal titles.
+The library developed a web resource to help authors easily check the eligible journal titles and training was given to researchers. - Community tools As a means of sharing our professional practices with the community we have created a community tools section on our website.